2020 Federal Standard of Excellence

 2.2 Did the agency have an agency-wide evaluation plan?
 (Example: Evidence Act 312(b))

-- Every MCC investment must adhere to MCC’s rigorous Policy for Monitoring and Evaluation (M&E) that requires every MCC investment to contain a comprehensive M&E Plan, which includes two main components.
+- Every MCC investment must adhere to MCC’s rigorous Policy for Monitoring and Evaluation (M&E) that requires every MCC investment to contain a comprehensive M&E Plan.
+For each investment MCC makes in a country, the country’s M&E plan is required to be published within 90 days of entry-into-force.
+The M&E Plan lays out the evaluation strategy and includes two main components.
 The monitoring component lays out the methodology and process for assessing progress towards the investment’s objectives.
 The evaluation component identifies and describes the evaluations that will be conducted, the key evaluation questions and methodologies, and the data collection strategies that will be employed.
 Each country’s M&E Plan represents the evaluation plan and learning agenda for that country’s set of investments.

 2.3 Did the agency have a learning agenda (evidence-building plan) and did the learning agenda describe the agency’s process for engaging stakeholders including, but not limited to the general public, state and local governments, and researchers/academics in the development of that agenda?
 (Example: Evidence Act 312)